shehzabcodecraft/cloudmc-api-docs-fork/source/includes/administration/_resource_commitments.md

 ## Resource commitments

 Resource commitments allow you to set specific commitment levels on cloud resources available on a [service-connection](#administration-service-connections).
 This assures commitment to a specific set of resources on a fixed monthly price.
 Any additional resource usage will be billed on the utility price defined by the CMC [pricing](#administration-pricing).
 Commitments can either be restricted to a specific date range or be un-restricted with no end date.
 Whilst the commitment price is decided by the pre-defined [pricing](#administration-pricing), various discounts can be given on the resource utility price.
-Resource commitments allow CloudMC users to receive services at fixed discounted rates whilst enabling additional usage at utility cost.
+Resource commitments allow Cox Edge users to receive services at fixed discounted rates whilst enabling additional usage at utility cost.

 <!-------------------- LIST RESOURCE COMMITMENTS -------------------->